Getting Started with Blazor Web App with Authentication

 For more information on theming options, refer to the Blazor Themes documentation, which covers various methods such as Static Web Assets, CDN, and CRG for referencing themes in your Blazor application.

-Additionally, explore the Adding Script Reference topic to learn about different approaches for including script references in your Blazor project.
+Additionally, see Adding Script Reference to learn different approaches for including script references in a Blazor project.

 Add Syncfusion® Blazor component

-Add the Syncfusion® Blazor Calendar component in the ~/Pages/Home.razor file under AuthorizeView.
+Add the Syncfusion® Blazor Calendar component in the ~/Pages/Home.razor file within an AuthorizeView.

 <AuthorizeView>